6 Ways to Deal with Flooding

 As we pointed in many of our other articles, it’s essential that the slope of your land isn’t negative.
 What this means is that its slope should not be towards your home.
 This is because a negative slope prevents the flow of water and will move towards your foundation.
 Sooner or later, too much water in the direction of your home will cause your foundation to crack.
 Bear in mind that to properly play its role in getting water to flow correctly, the slope should incline two inches per foot for the first 5 feet of your property.
 In addition to these slope measurements, we recommend using clay to help the water flow properly.

 At the same time, take care to examine the state of your patio or terrace.
 If either is showing signs of subsidence, excess water will be directed towards the foundation in the same way as a negative slope.
-In the case of heavy rain, you”re at a high risk of being flooded.
+In the case of heavy rain, you're at a high risk of being flooded.

 2- Caulk windows and basement doors

 To block the entrance of water from finding its way inside the basement, be sure to caulk your windows as well as the perimeter of the door, especially if your basement has a second entrance.
 Containment walls will come to the rescue to repel this influx of unwanted water.
 For this reason, be sure to install these in front of doors and windows.
-In the same regard, also seal anyy small cracks in your foundation that are noticeable.
+In the same regard, also seal any small cracks in your foundation that are noticeable.

 3- Move or raise your property

-Following this suggestions, remember that your appliances and assets must also be protected from water.
-If you have enough space on upper floors, then we’d suggest moving anything of value and mounting things where and when possible.
+Following these suggestions, remember that your appliances and assets must also be protected from water.
+If you have enough space on the upper floors, then we’d suggest moving anything of value and mounting things where and when possible.
 If not, install cement blocks so items can be placed above the water level.
 For items whose location cannot be changed due to the fact that they’re anchored into the ground, use containment walls.
-These will work to adequately block water and this, provide effective protection.
+These will work to adequately block water and thus, provide effective protection.

 4- Check your plumbing

 The quality of your plumbing system and its installation are of paramount importance to protect your home in case of a flood.
-We’d advise calling a professional so that they can confirm the confines of your plumbing system and its piping.
+We’d advise calling a professional so that they can examine the confines of your plumbing system and its piping.
 Further, make sure it’s up to date with the National Plumbing Code.

 Second, make sure that your toilet and drain are equipped with backflow valves.
 Do avoid putting oil or grease down your drain, as this will lead to blockage.
 Thirdly, check that your sump pump is in good working order.
 This will help you to avoid being caught unprepared if any of these items fail, and have an extra battery on hand.
 Note that you can also provide your sump pump with an automatic feed pump to help things along and keep them moving.